amran08/udacity-capstone-serverless/README.md

 This should start a development server with the React application that will interact with the serverless TODO application.

+## CI/CD

+Added jeniks file which contains stages of deploying frontend app in S3

 # Postman collection

 An alternative way to test your API, you can use the Postman collection that contains sample requests.
 You can find a Postman collection in this project.
 To import this collection, do the following.